firebase/flutterfire/packages/cloud_firestore_odm/README.md

 ## Getting started

-> This package is a development preview, APIs may change or be removed.
+> ❗ This package is a development preview, APIs may change or be removed.

+> 📝 Feedback or issues should be reported on [this discussion thread](https://github.com/FirebaseExtended/flutterfire/discussions/7182).

 ### 1) Add the ODM `dependencies` to your `pubspec.yaml`: